mjc-school/MJC-School/stage #1/module #4. Collections/lesson #3. Set/set.md

 * Materials

 ## Overview
-The Set interface is present in `java.util` package and extends the Collection interface is an unordered collection of objects in which duplicate values cannot be stored.
+The **Set** interface is present in `java.util` package and extends the **Collection** interface is an unordered collection of objects in which duplicate values cannot be stored.
 It is an interface that implements the mathematical set.
-This interface contains the methods inherited from the Collection interface and adds a feature that restricts the insertion of the duplicate elements.
-There are two interfaces that extend the set implementation namely SortedSet and NavigableSet.
+This interface contains the methods inherited from the **Collection** interface and adds a feature that restricts the insertion of the duplicate elements.
+There are two interfaces that extend the set implementation namely **SortedSet** and **NavigableSet**.

 ![](media/set_hierarchy.png)

-Since a set doesn’t retain the insertion order, the navigable set interface provides the implementation to navigate through the Set.
-The class which implements the navigable set is a TreeSet which is an implementation of a self-balancing tree.
+Since a set doesn’t retain the insertion order, the **NavigableSetInterface** provides the implementation to navigate through the **Set**.
+The class which implements the **NavigableSet** is a **TreeSet** which is an implementation of a self-balancing tree.
 Therefore, this interface provides us with a way to navigate through this tree.

 ### Creating Set Objects
-Since Set is an interface, objects cannot be created of the typeset.
+Since **Set** is an interface, objects cannot be created of the typeset.
 We always need a class that extends this list in order to create an object.
-And also, after the introduction of Generics in Java 1.5, it is possible to restrict the type of object that can be stored in the Set.
+And also, after the introduction of `Generics` in _Java 1.5_, it is possible to restrict the type of object that can be stored in the **Set**.
 This type-safe set can be defined as:
 ```
 Set<T> set = new HashSet<>();
 ```